flowerfine/scaleph/README.md

 ## Build and Deployment

-Breeze users `maven` as its build system.
+Breeze adopts `maven` as its build system.

 For more information about build from source and deployment, please refer [build](build/build.md)